PanpanZheng/OPERA/README.md

 ## DateSet

-We evaluate **DMHP** on two kinds of datasets: Amazon Gift Card dataset and Wikipidia dataset.
+We evaluate **OPERA** on two kinds of datasets: Amazon Gift Card dataset and Wikipidia dataset.

 ## Model Evaluation